Our Clients

 Read the National Theater Project, Evaluation Report

-The New England Foundation for the Arts (NEFA) is one of six regional arts organizations established with funding from the National Endowment for the Arts.
-Each program and project that is brought to life at NEFA is created with the underlying goal of building a stronger and more dynamic infrastructure for the arts.
-In 2010, NEFA piloted the National Theater Project (NTP), modeled on NEFA’s National Dance Project.
-NTP supports innovative, devised, and ensemble theater artists with building a network of organizations committed to strengthening opportunities and cultivating audiences for their work.
-Since 2012, NTP has not only provided funding but also has cultivated an informed, interactive network of producing theaters, presenters, and ensembles that promote the funded projects and the development of the field as a whole.
+The New England Foundation for the Arts (NEFA) is one of six regional arts organizations supported by the National Endowment for the Arts.
+NEFA’s goal is to foster a vibrant and dynamic infrastructure for the arts, strengthening opportunities for artists and organizations to thrive.
+In 2010, NEFA launched the National Theater Project (NTP), modeled after its successful National Dance Project.
+NTP empowers ensemble theater artists by funding innovative projects and cultivating a network of producing theaters, presenters, and ensembles that work together to grow audiences and strengthen the field as a whole.

 National Arts Strategies